lakbychance/sonovia/README.md

-# sonovia
+# Sonovia
-Audio visualizer built with Bolt.
-Upload your own tracks or try Suno demos, then choose from over 10 real-time reactive visualizations.
-You can also use your mic to speak, hum, or beatbox and watch the visuals respond instantly.
-Customize sensitivity, motion, and color to match your vibe
+Audio visualizer, vibe coded using Bolt.

+🎧 Upload your own tracks or pick from a few Suno demos, then choose from 10+ immersive visualizations that react in real time.

+🎤 Got something to say?
+Grab the mic and watch the visuals respond to your voice.
+Beatbox, hum, or just vibe out.

+🎨 Tweak sensitivity, motion, and colors to match your mood.